-Reclaim Systems – Whilst the coronavirus is not considered to be air transmittable and should not be carried through a diver or chamber gas reclaim system, it is recommended that gas reclaim systems are not utilised without a secondary barrier provided by a filtration system.
+Reclaim Systems – It is recommended that gas reclaim systems are not utilised without a secondary barrier provided by a filtration system.

 Some diver gas and chamber reclaim system manufacturers’ systems do provide filtration to entrap particles to a size of 0.01 microns.
 The Coronavirus is approximately 0.05 – 0.20 microns in size and should be retained within the filter.
 It is important therefore to verify the nature of the filters in any reclaim system and ensure the manufacturers’ recommendations on replacements are followed.
 If filtration is inadequate, open circuit should be adopted and chamber gas vented to atmosphere in a safe location.

 Cleaning and Disinfection of Surface Diving Equipment

 Surface supply operations should follow the same regime as described above on the work site to clean and sanitise helmets and masks.